-A current list of students' names, addresses, and phone numbers will be maintained on Exxat or alternative platform during all clinical education experiences.
+A current list of students' names, addresses, and phone numbers will be maintained in the data management system.
 Students are required to maintain a permanent address and at least one emergency contact throughout each of the clinical education experiences and corresponding program breaks.